This post has the following content warnings:

 More temporary than he'd have hoped.
 He wakes up not knowing why, but he leaps to a crouching position out of instinct, completely sure that something's wrong.

 He's right.
 Two seconds after that two scraggly skinny snow wolves leap at him.
-He manages to dodge them, but his reflexes are not good enough to dodge again when they immediately turn and jump so he raises his arms to defend himself and... finds a circular, nearly-invisible barrier with fading glowing edges appear between them and him.
+He manages to dodge them, but his reflexes are not good enough to dodge again when they immediately turn and jump so he raises his arms to defend himself and... a circular, nearly-invisible barrier with fading glowing edges appears between them and him.
 It shatters shortly after impact, but holds long enough for the wolf to bounce off it instead of reaching him.

 Okay!
 He has defensive spells!
 Not just fire!
 This is good.
 And now that he thinks about it, there's other magic he has in that vein.
-He keeps an eye on the wolves, who have started circling him warily, while he funnels magicka into a specific shape, but loses the cast when he has to raise another barrier in the middle of that.
+He keeps an eye on the wolves, who have started circling him warily, while he funnels magicka into a specific shape, but he loses the cast when he has to raise another barrier in the middle of that.
 He feels the magicka he'd been funnelling rebound into him and he staggers a few steps back, but he's more on the ball now and can start throwing fire at the wolves.

 Useful.